darkmmon/comp4222-project20/README.md

-### comp4222-project20 edge prediction of trusting on Epinions
+### comp4222-project20 Edge Prediction of Trust Relationship on Epinions

-## group members
+## Group members

 darkmmon: YIU, Tin Cheung Ivan (Ivan)
 lkmremy: LEUNG, Kam Ming (Jeremy)
 DavidSitu: SITU, Kam Chung (David)

-## dataset
+## Dataset

-our dataset is found [here](https://snap.stanford.edu/data/soc-sign-epinions.html)
+Data is collected as a subset of [this dataset](https://snap.stanford.edu/data/soc-sign-epinions.html).
+This is a who-trust-whom online social network of a a general consumer review site Epinions.com.

-## model
+## Model

-we would use GraphSAGE to predict if two given node would be trusted or not.
+We would use Graph Attention Network (GAT) to carry out link prediction.
+We first processed the data into graphs and initialized with learnable embeddings, then used the GATv2Conv model from PyTorch.

-## usage
+## Usage

-1. unzip the file in `/data`
+1. Un-zip the file in `/data`
-2. run the code in main.ipynb
+2. Run the code in main.ipynb